apache/fluss/website/docs/concepts/storage-model.md

 A Database is a collection of Table objects.
 You can create/delete databases or create/modify/delete tables under a database.

 ## Table
-n Fluss, a Table is the fundamental unit of user data storage, organized into rows and columns.
+In Fluss, a Table is the fundamental unit of user data storage, organized into rows and columns.
 Tables are stored within specific databases, adhering to a hierarchical structure (database -> table).

 Tables are classified into two types based on the presence of a primary key:
 - **Log Tables:**